 Choose the image that corresponds to your platform

-Install Recalbox on an SD card
+Install Recalbox on an SD board

 First start, keyboard shortcuts

 Recalbox is ready to go as soon as it is launched.
 There is absolutely nothing to do.
-Simply insert the SD card into the player, connect the Raspberry Pi to a TV or monitor using an HDMI cable and turn on its power.
+Simply insert the SD board into the player, connect the Raspberry Pi to a TV or monitor using an HDMI cable and turn on its power.
 We arrive directly on the home screen.

 Recalbox has been designed for exclusive use with a controller.
 Although the USB keyboard is supported, there are only a few active keys!
 It’s a little confusing and I have to get a little bit of something to find my marks (before installing a Bluetooth controller).
 So here are the keys of the keyboard